cmu-delphi/delphi-epidata/docs/api/covidcast-signals/nhsn.md

 ## Lag and Backfill

-The signals are currently updated weekly, generally on Friday.
+Finalized signals are currently updated weekly, generally on Friday or Saturday.
+Preliminary signals are currently updated weekly, on Wednesday.
 Each report adds data for the week prior.
 For example, on Friday, 2024-04-19, the source added new data representing hospitalizations from the week ending 2024-04-13.
+For finalized signals, this results in a reporting lag of 6-7 days from the end of the reference week.
-This results in a reporting lag of 6 days from the end of the reference week.
+For preliminary signals, this results in a reporting lag of 4 days from the end of the reference week.

 As a result of continuous data quality checks and revisions to data for prior reference dates (also known as "backfill"), data may fluctuate or change week-over-week after initial posting.